 ng new ramona-project

 The app can be run now using the command ng serve:

 The –open (or just -o) option automatically opens our browser to the below address:

 Congratulation, you have learned how to install and configure Angular on CentOS 8.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.